Gus La Casse did some math.

 What he concluded was that if each of 25 mountain treks could attract pledges, that money would provide a tremendous boost for SMARD research at The Jackson Laboratory and, he hoped, help find a cure.

-"My mom works at The Jackson Lab, and one day she came home and told me about SMARD," 10-year-old Gus La Casse said in July.
+"My mom works at The Jackson Lab, and one day she came home and told me about SMARD," 10-year-old Gus said in the summer of 2011.
 "It's pretty rare, but there are quite a few kids in America and kids all over the world who have SMARD.
 And nobody has a cure."

 That insight distressed Gus, who is into climbing and hiking and who realizes that kids with SMARD will never do either.
 He decided he would spend much of his summer, in effect, doing that for them, while seeking pledges to fund research.
 It was, Gus says, a "good summer vacation deed."